gogohhh/RedocPrueba/openapi/files_descriptions/products/info-update-products-types.md

-This endpoint is used to update prodcuts types.
+This endpoint is used to update products types.
 ### HTTP Request

 PUT [https://api.dynamicore.io/private/products/types]